vetlekise/hugo-site-azure/src/content/post/hugo-site-azure/index.md

 ---
-title: Deploy a Hugo Website to Azure With Terraform And GitHub Actions
+title: Deploy a Hugo Website to Azure With Terraform and GitHub Actions
-description: Learn to launch a Hugo website on Azure, automate deployments with a CI/CD pipeline using Terraform and GitHub Actions, and configure a custom domain.
+description: Learn to deploy a Hugo website to Azure, automate deployments with a CI/CD pipeline using Terraform and GitHub Actions, and configure a custom domain.
 slug: hugo-site-azure
 date: 2025-09-21
 categories: